antoinel74/PHP/README.md

 # PHP

-BeCode's first course of PHP including some drill exercices and a Fake Excuse Generator project.
+BeCode PHP course including some drill exercices (var, conditions, arrays, loops and functions) and a Fake Excuse Generator project.